 The information provided offers an in-depth analysis of the Isle of Man banking system, and the various aspects of opening an Isle of Man offshore bank account.
-You will find details on the laws and regulations that govern the Isle of Man banking system, as well as a list of local and international banks that operate in the Isle of Man.
+You will find details on the laws and regulations that govern the banking sector, as well as a list of local and international banks that are operating.

 There are currently some 54 banks established on the Isle of Man, and although this figure has fallen slightly over the last 5 years, the caliber and scale of banking operations has been showing marked improvement.
 The Royal Bank of Scotland, Barclays Bank, Merrill Lynch all have a presence on the Isle and HSBC has ring-fenced its offshore business by moving to the Island.

 Several international banks with branches on the island offer global payment-processing solutions, and Manx Telecom offers an Island-based secure e-payment platform, which can take multi-currency and Sterling-based transactions, enabling Island businesses to market their products globally.

 Manx Internet banking operations tended initially to share the rather limited success that attended Internet banking operations generally.
 One of the more high-profile Isle of Man Internet banks was F Sharp, a subsidiary of the Bank of Ireland, and in October 2001 it was merged back into the offshore operations of its parent, Bank of Ireland, to be known in future as Bank of Ireland F Sharp.
 In recent years, however, most of the better known Manx banks have begun to offer Internet facilities.